 We were looking for Italian food and the sat nav gave this restaurant as an option.
 We hadn’t booked and didn’t think we would get a table for six as it looked to be full.
 We were seated quickly.
 The food was nice, arrived quickly, and was reasonably priced.

 The Battle of Culloden was the last act of the Jacobite Uprising of 1745/46, which began over at Glenfinnan.
 This short bloody battle was the last to be fought on British soil.

 The Battlefield lies 3 miles from Inverness, it’s open all year and it’s free.
-An award winning Visitors Centre tells the story of “the ’45”, the battle and it’s aftermath.
+An award-winning Visitors Centre tells the story of “the ’45”, the battle and it’s the aftermath.

 There are displays of original Gaelic and English source material which makes the history easy to understand.
 Admission for Adult is £11.00, Family £26.00, Concession £8.50 and Single Adult Family £22.00.

 National Trust for Scotland members has admission free.

 The village of Carrbridge is part of the scenic Cairngorms National Park.

 Famous for its 18th-century packhorse bridge, the river Dulnain winds its way through this beautiful village before emptying into the River Spey.

 There’s plenty of walks to suit beginners as well as more advanced walkers.
 Don’t miss out take a photo of the famous Old Packhorse Bridge.